antibacterials for systemic use, carbapenems. ATC code:

 Animal studies indicate that meropenem is well tolerated by the kidney.
 In animal studies meropenem has shown nephrotoxic effects, only at high dose levels (500 mg/kg).

 Effects on the CNS; convulsions in rats and vomiting in dogs, were seen only at high doses (>2000 mg/kg).

-in rodents is >2000 mg/kg.
-In repeat-dose studies (up to 6 months), only minor effects were seen including a small decrease in red cell parameters and an increase in liver weight in dogs treated with doses of 500 mg/kg.
+in rodents is greater than 2000 mg/kg.
+In repeat dose studies (up to 6 months) only minor effects were seen including a small decrease in red cell parameters and an increase in liver weight in dogs treated with doses of 500 mg/kg.

 There was no evidence of increased sensitivity to meropenem in juveniles compared to adult animals.
-The IV formulation was well tolerated in animal studies.
+The intravenous formulation was well tolerated in animal studies.

-The sole metabolite of meropenem has a similar profile of toxicity in animal studies.
+The sole metabolite of meropenem had a similar profile of toxicity in animal studies.